-This ‘multi-media’ approach was boosted by a gift of ‘no longer required’ steel wire and tube in a wide range of diameters from an oro-facial reconstructive surgeon that I knew as a client, a few years ago.
+This ‘multi-media’ approach was boosted by a gift of ‘no longer required’ steel wire and tube in a wide range of diameters from an oro-facial reconstructive surgeon that I knew as a client, a few years ago, – thank you.

-Methods: Moulding parts in two part putties (Milliput usually, or the harder material Sylmasta putty) and endless sanding and filling has been the mainstay of producing unique parts that not only are dimensionally correct, but also ‘look right’, having the essential nuances of the original part.
+Methods: Moulding parts in two part putties (Milliput usually, or the harder material Sylmasta putty) and endless sanding and filling has been the mainstay of producing unique parts.
+These should be dimensionally correct, but also ‘look right’, having the essential nuances of the original part.
 The aim is to develop strategies of making these parts as thin as possible so achieving as near scale-thickness as possible.
 For hollow items, I have developed a system of male (solid buck) and female parts, forming the final piece within the female aspect of the mould – labour intensive maybe, but necessary and worthwhile from my point of view.

 Super-detailing an F1 model is one of the key elements and none more so than for the engine and gearbox.
 In these areas I take great care in achieving an end product that is as realistic and complete as I reasonably can, for this is an area that can bring about a lasting good impression.

 Painting the models has never been my strongest quality, however, I have been diligent and taken much advice from colleagues, some of whom will be reading this – thank you.
-The results of using canned automotive acrylic sprays, airbrushed enamel paints and Alclad lacquers have been adequate and in some ways avoid doing that aspect of the work so well that the results no longer look ‘period’.
+The results of using mainly canned automotive acrylic sprays, airbrushed enamel paints and Alclad lacquers have been adequate and in some ways avoid doing that aspect of the work so well that the results no longer look ‘period’.
 I understand the original cars were usually not so well painted as they appear nowadays in restored examples, or as models.
-There are those who have taught me much (Mike E, Richard H, Shane P and Andy W) whose skills include exceptional final presentation in paintwork, which I can’t hope to emulate.
+There are those who have taught me much (Mike Easter, Richard Hewer, Shane Price and Andy Wright) whose skills include exceptional final presentation in paintwork, which I can’t hope to emulate.

 Decals have been produced in a variety of ways, namely on a PC and via jet-printer onto white decal paper.
 Some of these I then further worked to hand-cut until the final result was satisfactory.
-I have had one fortunate opportunity (Roger E) to have decals produced on an Oki printer (ie capability of printing in white) and am looking for another willing Oki printing enthusiast, whilst not being afraid to pay for the privilege.
+I have had one fortunate opportunity (Roger Evans) to have decals produced on an Oki printer (ie capability of printing in white) and have found another willing Oki printing enthusiast (Paul Robson), whilst not being afraid to pay for the privilege.
 Those decals produced in the latter way were by far the more superior for various reasons.